religion mythology archaeology history

 All Pumped Up with Nowhere to Go

-In light of this notion, those who pretentiously parade around this teeny speck of
+In light of this notion, those who pretentiously parade around this teeny speck of space dust in

-system, much less beyond this dinky orb.
+beyond this dinky orb.
 They matter not an iota in the cosmic scheme of things.

 Thus, it would seem reasonable - even amusing - if those who can see the folly of such behavior